110 E. Butler Avenue,

 As the original 30 foot towering vertical neon sign had been demolished in the late-1960’s, an exact replica was constructed by Bartush Signs and funded in part by a Keystone Grant from the Pennsylvania Historical and Museum Commission.
 The neon tower was installed in September, 2005 and officially lit on October 21, 2005.
 A replica of the historic marquee, was installed in April 2009.
 The marquee was made a little shorter than the original so it would not be hit by vehicles.

 Renovation of the original front section of the auditorium began March, 2007.
 It reopened October 5, 2007 with the film “Into the Wild”.
+This auditorium (#1) has 4 k digital projection and 7.1 Dolby Digital surround sound.
 The original proscenium arch opening hosts the large movie screen (30 feet wide for ‘scope films), ornate decoration on the side walls, organ lofts and stadium seating for 280 people.
 This auditorium has a ceiling with what looks like wood beams, but in reality they are made of plaster.
 In October 2009, the non-original concession stand was replaced by a new, ornate stand inspired by the design on the auditorium’s organ lofts.
 In 2010, replicas of the two original decorative movie poster display cases were installed at the front of the theatre.

 Just login to your account and subscribe to this theater